Ad and marketing creatives

 with its foot-activated liftgate.

-In print, the lines rhyme, but everything else fails.
 The commas shouldn't be there.
 The sloppy meter forces you to stress the wrong syllable in "C-MAX," "activated," and "liftgate."
 "You see" is gratuitous, inserted only to pad the rhythm.
 And juxtaposing "see" and "C" is simply amateurish.

 (The prose part of the copy isn't much better: "Say hi to the 5-passenger EPA-estimated 47 city MPG C-MAX HYBRID."
 That's quite the modifier pile-up!)